Please note that you can only play the exercise once on this page. See the free trial section below for full access!

 This exercise relies on quick processing speed.
 The user must also engage their frontal lobe to avoid distractions and for motor skills (when using a touchscreen), their parietal lobe to distinguish between two bugs, and their visual processing streams to identify ladybugs and their locations on the screen.
 Seemingly simple yet deceptively complex, this exercise delivers the right balance of challenge and fun while helping users practice key cognitive skills.

 In our everyday lives, we must process and choose which stimuli we wish to engage with.
 This is done by inhibiting our responses to extraneous stimuli in the environment and directing our attention to stimuli relevant to our current needs.
 These cognitive skills are needed for situations such as responding to emails at work, taking notes during a lecture, and selecting ingredients for cooking.

 You can modify:

-Over 6,700 unique game configurations and infinite data set depth.
+Over 6,700 unique exercise configurations and infinite data set depth.